Women in Canada: A Gender-based Statistical Report

 Women in Canada allows readers to better understand the experience of women compared to that of men.
 Recognizing that women are not a homogenous group and that experiences differ not only across gender but also within gender groups, Women in Canada includes chapters on immigrant women, women in a visible minority, Aboriginal women, senior women, and women with participation and activity limitations.

-Status of Women Canada and collaborating federal organization’s financial support of the publication Women in Canada helps fulfill the Government of Canada’s commitment to encourage Gender-Based Analysis (GBA).
+Status of Women Canada and collaborating federal organization's financial support of the publication Women in Canada helps fulfill the Government of Canada's commitment to encourage Gender-Based Analysis (GBA).
 Gender-Based Analysis is the process of examining a policy, program or initiative for its impacts on a variety of different groups of women and men.
 It provides a snapshot in time, capturing the realities of diverse women and men affected by a particular issue.
 Implementing GBA depends on the capacity of all users, including policy and decision-makers to have a variety of data and information sources.
 Women in Canada provides some of this information, and can be complemented with other sources of information and analysis.
 While Women in Canada presents a comprehensive statistical portrait of Canadian women, gaps in information and analysis may still exist.
 Readers of Women in Canada looking for further information should contact Status of Women Canada or Statistics Canada directly.
-Specific questions related to the data or analysis contained in this report should be directed to Statistics Canada by calling 1 800 263-1136.
+Specific questions related to the data or analysis contained in this report should be directed to Statistics Canada by calling 1 800 263-1136 or by consulting the Statistics Canada website.